-Selecting Settings will show the following for each of the indicated services:
+Selecting a service in the main window and clicking on the Settings button will show the following for each of the indicated services:

-For ICEXEC:
+Settings For ICEXEC:

 Binary Pathname

 The "Binary Pathname" option displays the pathname to the executable file that is the specified service.
 This pathname is normally set during the installation and is not changed.
 It can be changed by selecting the "Change..." button and using the Open dialog window that comes up to select a new pathname.